w3f/w3f-education/docs/Rust/section2/alt-data-types.md

 <details class="wrong">
     <summary><b>It wouldn't overflow; the error would be handled</b></summary>
 Not quite - integer overflows can happen regardless of whether it is handled or not.
-A more serious implication is at play here - if the chain's height is bound by a small number type, then that is effectively the maximum amount of blocks which can be generated.
+A more serious implication is at play here - if the chain's height is bound by a small number type, then that is effectively the maximum number of blocks that can be kept track of.
 </details>

 <details class="correct">